 Confidential information is information whose unauthorized use, access, disclosure acquisition, modification, loss, or deletion could result in severe damage to XXX’s employees or customers.
 Financial loss, damage to XXX’s reputation, and legal action could occur.
 Confidential information is intended solely for use within XXX’s and limited to those with a “business need-to-know”.
 Statutes, regulations, or other legal obligations or mandates protect much of this information.
 Disclosure of Confidential information to persons outside of the organization is governed by specific standards and controls designed to protect the information.

 Level 2- Internal Use Information

-Information which must be protected due to proprietary, ethical or privacy considerations.
-Although not specifically protected by statute, regulations, or other legal obligations or mandates, unauthorized use, access, disclosure, acquisition, modification, loss or deletion of information at this level could cause financial loss, damage to XXX’s reputation, violate an individual’s privacy rights or legal action could occur.
+Information that must be protected due to proprietary, ethical, or privacy considerations.
+Although not specifically protected by statute, regulations, or other legal obligations or mandates, unauthorized use, access, disclosure, acquisition, modification, loss, or deletion of the information at this level could cause financial loss, damage to XXX’s reputation, violate an individual’s privacy rights or legal action could occur.